 TRT — Turkey Time

 TRT stands for Turkey Time and uses a fixed UTC+3 offset.
-This page explains the abbreviation and where this time standard is used.
+It is used in Turkey as the national standard time throughout the year.

-Compare TRT with other time zones using the visual hour-by-hour grid and scheduling table.
+Compare TRT with other time zones using the visual time grid and hour-by-hour tables.
 Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert TRT to Other Time Zones

-4. Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially helpful when you want everyone on a distributed team to receive the same meeting window in their own local calendar, or when you need to send a ready-made time proposal to a client without rewriting the schedule manually.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially helpful when you want everyone on a distributed team to receive the same meeting window in their own local calendar or when you need to send a quick confirmed slot to a partner by email.

 About Turkey Time (TRT)

 TRT stands for Turkey Time.
-Its standard offset is UTC+3, which means local time in TRT is three hours ahead of Coordinated Universal Time year-round.
+Its standard offset is UTC+3, which means local time in TRT is three hours ahead of Coordinated Universal Time.

-TRT shares the same UTC+3 offset as several other abbreviations: AST, C, EAT, EEST, FET, IDT, MSK, and SYOT.
-Even when the offset matches, the abbreviation and local usage can differ, so using a visual converter is the safest way to compare schedules across regions.
+TRT shares the same UTC+3 offset as several other abbreviations, including AST, C, EAT, EEST, FET, IDT, MSK, and SYOT.
+Even when two abbreviations have the same offset, they are not always interchangeable in naming or regional usage, so using TRT specifically is helpful when you want to refer to Turkey Time clearly.

 TRT and Daylight Saving Time